-Necrotizing pancreatitis may become infected in up to 40% cases 6, more commonly after the first week.
+Necrotizing pancreatitis may become infected in up to 40% of cases 6, more commonly after the first week.

-NP presents most often as necrosis affecting both the pancreas and peripancreatic tissues.
+Necrotizing pancreatitis presents most often as necrosis affecting both the pancreas and peripancreatic tissues.
 Rarely it will affect only the peripancreatic tissues or pancreas in isolation 5.